Elastic (NYSE:ESTC) Updates FY 2023 Earnings Guidance

-In other news, Director Jonathan Chadwick sold 6,250 shares of the company’s stock in a transaction that occurred on Monday, April 25th.
-The shares were sold at an average price of $82.29, for a total value of $514,312.50.
-Following the transaction, the director now directly owns 5,102 shares in the company, valued at approximately $419,843.58.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Corporate insiders own 18.90% of the company’s stock.
+In other Elastic news, Director Jonathan Chadwick sold 6,250 shares of the firm’s stock in a transaction that occurred on Monday, April 25th.
+The shares were sold at an average price of $82.29, for a total transaction of $514,312.50.
+Following the sale, the director now owns 5,102 shares of the company’s stock, valued at $419,843.58.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Janesh Moorjani sold 2,663 shares of the firm’s stock in a transaction that occurred on Thursday, June 9th.
+The stock was sold at an average price of $75.82, for a total transaction of $201,908.66.
+Following the sale, the chief financial officer now directly owns 78,924 shares in the company, valued at approximately $5,984,017.68.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 12,603 shares of company stock worth $995,997.
+18.90% of the stock is owned by corporate insiders.

-Hedge funds have recently modified their holdings of the company.
-Advisory Services Network LLC increased its stake in Elastic by 2.3% during the 1st quarter.
-Advisory Services Network LLC now owns 9,316 shares of the company’s stock worth $829,000 after buying an additional 213 shares during the period.
-Neuberger Berman Group LLC increased its stake in Elastic by 39.1% during the 1st quarter.
-Neuberger Berman Group LLC now owns 5,136 shares of the company’s stock worth $457,000 after buying an additional 1,443 shares during the period.
-BNP Paribas Arbitrage SA increased its stake in Elastic by 500.1% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 81,102 shares of the company’s stock worth $7,214,000 after buying an additional 67,587 shares during the period.
-Virtu Financial LLC purchased a new stake in Elastic during the 1st quarter worth approximately $295,000.
-Finally, Advisors Asset Management Inc. increased its stake in Elastic by 51.1% during the 1st quarter.
-Advisors Asset Management Inc. now owns 1,517 shares of the company’s stock worth $135,000 after buying an additional 513 shares during the period.
-Hedge funds and other institutional investors own 77.44% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+EverSource Wealth Advisors LLC acquired a new position in shares of Elastic in the 4th quarter valued at $31,000.
+Advisors Asset Management Inc. increased its holdings in shares of Elastic by 229.2% in the 4th quarter.
+Advisors Asset Management Inc. now owns 1,004 shares of the company’s stock valued at $124,000 after acquiring an additional 699 shares during the period.
+Cetera Investment Advisers acquired a new position in shares of Elastic in the 1st quarter valued at $217,000.
+Cresset Asset Management LLC acquired a new position in shares of Elastic in the 1st quarter valued at $229,000.
+Finally, Virtu Financial LLC purchased a new position in Elastic in the 1st quarter valued at $295,000.
+77.44% of the stock is currently owned by institutional investors and hedge funds.

 Elastic N.V., a search company, delivers technology that enables users to search through structured and unstructured data for a range of consumer and enterprise applications.
 It primarily offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.